lalith2306/SpektraTask/GettingStartedHack.md

 - Expose and validate the model through an Azure Managed Online Endpoint by sending a test prompt and reviewing the output.

+## Hackathon Format: Challenge-Based
+This hackathon adopts a challenge-based format, offering you a unique opportunity to learn while dealing with practical problems.
+Each challenge includes one or more self-contained tasks designed to test and enhance your skills in specific aspects of AI app development.
+You will approach these challenges by:

+Analyzing the problem statement.
+Strategizing your approach to find the most effective solution.
+Leveraging the provided lab environment and Azure AI services.
+Collaborating with peers to refine and implement your solutions.

+## Challenges
+- Challenge 01: Deploy Azure OpenAI Service and LLM Models: Begin your journey by deploying the Azure OpenAI Service and integrating a Large Language Model (LLM).
+This will serve as the foundation for advanced linguistic intelligence in your applications.
+- Challenge 02: Implement Document Search with Azure AI Search: Construct an Azure AI Search solution to enable sophisticated document handling.
+Upload, index, and tailor the search experience using VS Code and Azure.
+This lays the groundwork for document-based questioning essential for Retriever-Augmented Generation (RAG) in OpenAI.

+Each challenge comes with its own set of tasks and objectives.
+Feel free to explore the challenges, learn, and have fun during this hackathon!
+If you have any questions, don't hesitate to reach out to your coach.

+Happy hacking!
+Feel free to explore the challenges, learn, and have fun during this hackathon!
+If you have any questions, don't hesitate to reach out to your coach.

+Happy hacking!

 ## Prerequisites

 - Before beginning the deployment process, users should have the following knowledge and tools in place to ensure a smooth experience: